krille-chan/powerchat/README.md

-# FoxyChat.js
+# POWERCHAT_!

 #### Easy to use xml-free javascript XMPP library based on [Strophe.js](/strophe.im).

-Foxychat.js is a simple to use XMPP library for webapps and messengers directly in the browser.
-With foxychat.js you are able to use the whole world of XMPP extensions without dealing with xml.
-Foxychat.js uses two functions, to convert xml to json and back.
+POWERCHAT_! is a simple to use XMPP library for webapps and messengers directly in the browser.
+With POWERCHAT_! you are able to use the whole world of XMPP extensions without dealing with xml.
+POWERCHAT_! uses two functions, to convert xml to json and back.
 You only have to send and receive simple javascript objects.

-Foxychat.js can use bosh and websocket connections.
+POWERCHAT_! can use bosh and websocket connections.

 ## Getting started with XMPP